lazaratan/meta-flow-matching/README.md

 In natural sciences, multiple processes can be represented as vector fields on the Wasserstein manifold of probability densities - i.e. the change of the population at any moment in time depends on the population itself due to the interactions between samples/particles.
 One domain of applications is personalized medicine, where the development of diseases and the respective effect/response of treatments depend on the microenvironment of cells specific to each patient.

 In MFM, we jointly train a vector field model $v_t(\cdot | \varphi(p_0; \theta); \omega)$ and a population embedding model $\varphi(p_0; \theta)$.
 Initial populations are embedded into lower dimensional representations using a Graph Neural Network (GNN).
 This gives MFM the ability to generalize over unseen distributions, unlike previously proposed methods.
-We show the ability of MFM to improve prediction of individual treatment responses on a [large-scale multi-patient single-cell drug screen dataset](https://www.cell.com/cell/pdf/S0092-8674(23)01220-5.pdf).
+We show the ability of MFM to improve prediction of individual treatment responses on a [large-scale multi-patient single-cell drug screen dataset (Ramos Zapatero et al. Cell, 2023)](https://www.cell.com/cell/pdf/S0092-8674(23)01220-5.pdf).

 This repo contains all elements needed to reproduce our results.
 See [this http link](https://arxiv.org/abs/2408.14608) for the paper.

+The preprocessed data can be downloaded here: [Preprocessed organoid data](https://huggingface.co/datasets/lazaratan/meta-flow-matching-organoid-data-preprocessed)

-The data can be downloaded here: [Data (biological data download link)](https://data.mendeley.com/datasets/hc8gxwks3p/1)
+The raw data can be downloaded here: [Raw organoid data](https://data.mendeley.com/datasets/hc8gxwks3p/1).
+For usability, we provide the notebook [trellis_data.ipynb](notebooks/trellis_data.ipynb) which contains further dataset details and code for the data preprocessing.

 <div align="left">